 In the Wake of Mawson

 When the ice-strengthened ship Akademik Shokalskiy became trapped in pack ice off East Antarctica over Christmas 2013, there was global media frenzy.
-Four years later, GRIND’s roving reporter once again attempted to reach one of the planet’s most extreme destinations – “The Home of the Blizzard”.
+Four years later, Zarraffa’s roving reporter once again attempted to reach one of the planet’s most extreme destinations – “The Home of the Blizzard”.

 On the morning of 23 December 2017, fortune seemed to smile on us.
 We had celebrated crossing the Antarctic Circle (66° 33’ S), nudged aside large ice floes speckled with Adélie penguins and Weddell seals, before breaking through into open water.

 Those on the ship’s bow cheered as the historic, ice-rimed huts built by the Australasian Antarctic Expedition (AAE) 1911-14 slowly came into focus against a backdrop of the heavily-crevassed, polar icecap.